Kerstin Brismar Award

 While the Rolf Luft Award has been awarded to outstanding basic researchers for ground-breaking discoveries in the field of diabetes since 2004, the Kerstin Brismar Award will promote ground-breaking clinical research in the same field.
 They will thus be complementary in their purposes.

-The Kerstin Brismar Award is administered by the Rolf Luft Foundation for Diabetes Research (organization number: 80 24 24-6285).
+The Kerstin Brismar Award is administered by the Rolf Luft Foundation for Diabetes Research (organisational number: 80 24 24-6285).
 As a private person, company or organization, you are warmly welcome to make your financial contribution to the Kerstin Brismar Award (of any amount).
-For more information, please contact Eva Josephson or Marika Treschow.